Difference Rewards Policy Gradients: Experiments

-Moreover, even if the reward network learns a good representation, the synergy between this and the agents' policies has to be carefully considered: the reward network has to converge properly before the policies got stuck into a local optimum, or it could be the case that these will not be able to escape this even if the gradients signals are accurate enough.
-We hypothesize that this is what happens in this case, with the policies converged to a sub-optimal solution and not being able to escape from it afterwards, under both Dr.ReinforceR and COMA methods.
+Moreover, even if the reward network learns a good representation, the synergy between this and the agents' policies has to be carefully considered: the reward network has to converge properly before the policies got stuck into a local optimum, or it could be the case that these will not be able to escape it even if the gradients signals are then accurate enough.
+However, the simpler learning problem used to provide signals to the agents' policies, as opposed to the very complex learning of the action-value function critic used by COMA, proves effective in speeding up learning and achieve higher returns, even in difficult settings with many agents where all the other policy gradient methods seem to fail as well.
+Computing the difference rewards requires very accurate reward estimates, so if the reward network do not exhibit appropriate generalization capabilities it may end up overfitting on the reward values encountered during training but not being able to give correct predictions beyond those.
+It is true however that also difference rewards methods using the action-value function like COMA have the same requirements.